sailngarbwm/VALA-Tech-camp-2021-Intro-to-Python/README.md

-#
+# VALA Tech Camp introduction to python course

-This lab is designed for those trying to explore and learn about Python for the very first time.
-The content is suitable for a range of learners - from those who have never programmed before, to those who are already proficient in other coding languages.
-See [here](https://gitlab.unimelb.edu.au/rescom-training/python/introduction-to-python-for-researchers/-/blob/master/intro.md) for a detailed description of the course.
+This course is designed for library associated folks who have never used python or any programming language before, but are interested in learning some of the basics, as well as seeing what it can do to help manage metadata!

-These tutorials will be using Python 3.7 inside the Jupyter Notebook.
+These tutorials will be using Python 3.9 inside the Jupyter Notebook.
 <h4> How do I install Python? </h4>
 Check out the [Python_Installation.md](Python_Installation.md) instruction file.